ciwei100000/mpv/DOCS/man/en/vo.rst

         disabled.

     ``stereo=<value>``
         Select a method for stereo display.
-You may have to use ``--aspect`` to fix the aspect value.
+You may have to use ``--video-aspect`` to fix the aspect value.
 Experimental, do not expect too much from it.

         no
             Normal 2D display